escolmebartlebooth/CarND-Path-Planning-Project/README.md

 * the car's decision making takes account of immediate highway state but is limited.
 This sometimes led to a 'follow' bias whereas a human driver would have slowed down and changed 2 lanes to overtake 2 lanes of slow traffic.
 A better environment prediction unit and a more sophisticated state machine could lead to better driving decisions.
 * the planner and trajectory generator only provide a single trajectory to follow.
 A more sophisticated approach - as shown in the lessons - would have been to generate a set of trajectories and use a cost function to arrive at the best option.
+* Using Jerk Minimizing Trajectories would guarantee jerk minimal paths.
+To use them, better interpolation between way points and a more accurate conversion from Frenet to Cartesian space is needed.